Hong Kong FastFacts! Map of Hong Kong

 Modernized traditions

 As I said, modern generation has a new way to meet the traditional requirements.
 Older generations are adapting to it too.
-Here is the changes I have observed for the past 30 years.
+Here are the changes I have observed for the past 30 years.

 1. Modern Chinese New Year